kasrababaei/swift-notes/design-pattern.md

 artifact; for example a library.
 In contrast, to use a pattern, a programmer writes code as described by the pattern.
 The result is unique every time even though the result may be recognizable as based on the pattern.

+Each pattern has the following elements:

+- The **pattern name** is handle that is used to describe a design pattern.
+- The **problem** describes when to apply the pattern.
+It explains the problem and its context.
+- The **solution** describes the elements that make up the design, their relationships, responsibilities, and collaborations.
+The solution doesn't describe the a particular concrete design or implementation, because a pattern is like a template that can be applied in many different situations.
+- The **consequences** are the results and tradeoffs of applying the pattern.
+The consequences for software often concern space and trade-offs.
+Since reuse is often a factor in object-oriented design, the consequences of a pattern include its impact on a system’s flexibility, extensibility, or portability.

 When choosing an architecture, must consider things such as: